awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/console-summary-edit-schema.md

 1. To add a column, choose **Add column**\.

    A new column appears in the first column position\.
-To change column order, choose the up and down arrows next to the column name\.
+To change the column order, choose the up and down arrows next to the column name\.

    For a new column, provide the following information:
-   + For **Column name**, type a name\.
+   + For **Column name**, enter a name\.

      A column name cannot be blank, must be longer than a single character, and must not contain reserved SQL keywords\.
 It must also meet naming criteria for SQL ordinary identifiers: It must start with a letter and contain only letters, underscore characters, and digits\.
-   + For **Column type**, type a SQL data type\.
+   + For **Column type**, enter a SQL data type\.

      A column type can be any supported SQL data type\.
 If the new data type is CHAR, VARBINARY, or VARCHAR, specify a data length for **Length**\.
 For more information, see [Data Types](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-data-types.html)\.

 1. To delete a column, choose the **x** icon next to the column number\.
 ![\[Screenshot of schema editor showing the x icon next to the column number.\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/edit-schema-delete.png)

-1. To rename a column, type a new name in **Column name**\.
+1. To rename a column, enter a new name in **Column name**\.
 The new column name cannot be blank, must be longer than a single character, and must not contain reserved SQL keywords\.
 It must also meet naming criteria for SQL ordinary identifiers: It must start with a letter and contain only letters, underscore characters, and digits\.

 1. To change the data type of a column, choose a new data type for **Column type**\.
 If the new data type is CHAR, VARBINARY, or VARCHAR, specify a data length for **Length**\.
 For more information, see [Data Types](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-data-types.html)\.